moby/moby/CONTRIBUTING.md

 will have time to make yourself available.
 You don't have to be a maintainer to make a difference on the project!

+### IRC Meetings

+There are two monthly meetings taking place on #docker-dev IRC to accomodate all timezones.
+Anybody can ask for a topic to be discussed prior to the meeting.

+If you feel the conversation is going off-topic, feel free to point it out.

+For the exact dates and times, have a look at [the irc-minutes repo](https://github.com/docker/irc-minutes).
+They also contain all the notes from previous meetings.

 ## Docker Community Guidelines

 We want to keep the Docker community awesome, growing and collaborative.
 We